Dashlane Password Manager Review 2023

 Pricing

-For private users, Dashlane offers four packages.
-The free version is limited to 50 saved passwords and a single device.
-Of course, you can use the mobile version with the same account, but you won't be able to synchronize passwords.
+For individual users, Dashlane offers three packages.
+Its Free plan is limited to 50 saved passwords and a single device.
+Of course, you can use the mobile version with the same account, but you won't be able to sync passwords.

-Payments can be made either monthly or annually, with the latter cost around 20% less than the former.
+Payments can be made either monthly or annually; an annual subscription costs 20% less than a monthly one.

 Below, we've provided a summary of Dashlane's current prices: